 Perhaps more radical still, the same words can mean something qualitatively new if sequenced differently --, as in, for example: "The cat is on the mat" and "The mat is on the cat".
 Or, even worse: "It is impossible completely to understand Marx's Capital, and especially its first chapter, without having thoroughly studied and understood the whole of Hegel's Logic", compared with "It is impossible completely to understand Hegel's Logic, and especially its first chapter, without having thoroughly studied and understood the whole of Marx's Capital."
 Here there is considerable qualitative difference with no quantitative change at all.

 There are many other examples of this phenomenon, but a few more should suffice for the purposes of this summary: a successful strike (one that is, say, planned first then actioned second) could turn into its opposite if it is actioned first and planned second.
-Now even though the total energy input here would be ordered differently in each case, the overall energy budget of the system (howsoever that is characterised) need not be different.
+Now even though the total energy input here would be ordered differently in each case, the overall energy budget of the system (howsoever that is characterised) needn't necessarily be different.
 So, the addition of no extra matter or energy here could turn successful action into disaster if the order of events is reversed.
-Of course, we can all imagine situations where this particular example could involve different energy budgets, but this is not necessarily the case, which is all I need.
+Of course, we can all imagine situations where this particular example could involve different energy budgets, but this is not necessarily the case, which is all that is required.

 There are literally thousands of everyday examples of such qualitative changes (where there are no obvious associated quantitative differences), so many in fact that Engels's first 'Law' begins to look all the more pathetic as a result.
 Who for example would put food on the table then a plate on top of it?
 A change in the order here would constitute a qualitatively different (and more normal) act: plate first, food second.
 Which of us would jump out of an aeroplane first and put their parachute on second -- or cross a road first, look second?
 And is there a sane person on the planet who goes to the toilet first and gets out of bed second?
 Moreover, only an idiot would pour 500 ml of water slowly into 1000 ml of concentrated Sulphuric Acid, whereas, someone who knew what they were doing would readily do the reverse.
 But all of these have profound qualitative differences if performed in the wrong order (for the same energy budget).
 [Again, obvious objections to the above have been neutralised in Essay Seven Part One.]